weiccc24/90s-handheld-game/README.md

 ### The 4 Moves

-- `VENT` – Press the rotary encoder button down.
+- `VENT` – Press the rotary encoder button down once.
+- `PING` – Press the rotary encoder button down twice.
 - `QUAKE` – Shake the entire device (accelerometer input).
-- `LEFT` – Twist the knob counter-clockwise.
+- `TWIST` – Twist the knob either clockwise or counter-clockwise.
-- `RIGHT` – Twist the knob clockwise.

 ### Progression

-- 3 Difficulty Modes: Easy (3s), Medium (2s), Hard (1s)
+- 3 Difficulty Modes: Easy (~3s), Medium (~2s), Hard (~1s)
-- 10 Levels: The game speeds up as you progress through 10 stages
+- 10 Levels: The game speeds up as you progress through 10 stages.
+Every 5 win, the game will go 1 level up.
 - Win Condition: Survive all 10 levels to stabilize the core
 - Lose Condition: Wrong move or running out of time results in a meltdown (Game Over)